JAMstack vs traditional monolithic workflow

-- Developers write code and push to a
+- Developers write code and push it to a

 source repositorylike git.

-workflowkicks off which start the build to create
+workflowkicks off, which starts the build to create

 - The prebuilt content then gets deployed to a

-CDN(available in proximity) and the prebuilt content is served.
+CDN(available in proximity), serving the prebuilt content.
 No need to reach out to the origin server.

 It is also easy to manage customer expectations with JAMstack.
-The process of reverting a fix or rolling back to a specific state of the application with the traditional approach is difficult.
+However, reverting a fix or rolling back to a specific state of the application's traditional approach is challenging.
 It requires the process to plan a release, onboard developers, tester, DevOps.
-Build the entire application again and then finally ship it to the server.
+Then, build the entire application again, and then finally ship it to the server.

-With JAMstack, the workflow is managed very easily.
-Here is an example from Netlify where all my branch deploys are available for me to make an easy switch and serve the application from it with a single click.
+With JAMstack, the workflow is well-managed.
+Here is an example from Netlify where all my branch deploys are available to make an easy switch and serve the application from it with a single click.
 We will learn about this workflow in detail later in the series.